Aluminum tin foil might be a staple in your kitchen, but it falls short when it comes to your zero waste lifestyle goals.

 Tin foil is so convenient in the kitchen.

-You reach for it when you want to cover a lasagna that’s cooking in the oven or when you want to wrap some food leftovers.
+You reach for it when you want to cover a lasagna that’s cooking in the oven, or when you want to wrap some food leftovers or cover your fresh salad (after tossing it with eco-friendly bamboo salad servers, of course!).
 But aluminum foil comes with many drawbacks.

 These include the following: